Women in the Catholic Church: Ordination of women

 Feminists have disagreed with Church teachings on the ordination of women and have worked together with a coalition of American nuns to lead the Church to reconsider its position.
 They stated that many of the major Church documents were supposedly full of anti-female prejudice and a number of studies were conducted to discover how this alleged prejudice developed when it was deemed contrary to the openness of Jesus.
 These events led Pope John Paul II to issue the 1988 encyclical Mulieris Dignitatem (On the Dignity of Women), which declared that women had a different, yet equally important role in the Church.

 The reservation of priestly ordination to men is listed by contemporary critics of the Catholic Church's treatment of women.
 Several Protestant religious traditions have authorized women ministers and preachers.
 Many churches in the Anglican Communion already permit women to serve at the altar.
 The 23 sui iuris Catholic Churches and the Eastern Orthodox are committed to an exclusively male priesthood, and these churches comprise three-fourths of all Christians in the world.

 "The need for women deacons is present in the life of the ministry of the Church.
 Women already serve in diaconal positions in the parish; visiting the homebound and hospitalized, catechizing the youth, aiding the poor with programs that provide food and clothing, caring for the church building and arranging for liturgies."
 These roles are important, yes, but they fall below the roles in which men play within the Catholic Church.

 A Catholic Youth Catechism states, "In male priests the Christian community was supposed to see a representation of Jesus Christ.
 Being a priest is a special service that also makes demands on a man in his gender-specific role as male and father."
 This catechism also states that it is not demeaning to women that only men receive the sacrament of Holy Orders.
 "As we see in Mary, women play a role in the Church that is no less central than the masculine role, but it is feminine."

+In 1970 Ludmila Javorová attempted ordination as a Catholic priest in Czechoslovakia by a friend of her family, Bishop Felix Maria Davídek (1921–1988), himself clandestinely consecrated, due to the shortage of priests caused by communist persecution; however, an official Vatican statement in February 2000 declared the ordinations invalid while recognizing the severe circumstances under which they occurred.